The lifetime allowance (LTA) replacement regime, which came into force on 6 April 2024, introduced some new allowances. These include the following:

 What are the default calculations?

-- Where the client has LTA remaining as of 5 April 2024* – the starting LSA/LSADBA is set as the full allowance for the individual (standard or protected) less 25% of the lifetime allowance used prior to 6 April 2024.
+- Where the client had LTA remaining as of 5 April 2024* – the starting LSA/LSADBA is set as the full allowance for the individual (standard or protected) less 25% of the lifetime allowance used prior to 6 April 2024.

 Example 1 A client has Fixed Protection 16 (£1.25m) and used 50% of their LTA by taking a DB scheme pension with no PCLS in 2021.
-The starting LSA would be £312,500 and the LSADBA would be £1,250,000.
-However, the “default” reduction would be: (£1.25m x 50%) x 25% = £156,250 This means the default allowances remaining would be £156,250 for the LSA and £1,093,750 for the LSADBA.
+The starting LSA is £312,500 and the LSADBA is £1,250,000.
+However, the “default” reduction is: (£1.25m x 50%) x 25% = £156,250 This means the default allowances remaining amount to £156,250 for the LSA and £1,093,750 for the LSADBA.
 In this example, the client took no PCLS when their DB pension commenced.
-Therefore, by applying for a TTFAC, their allowances would not be reduced and would be restored to the original value. |
+Therefore, by applying for a TTFAC, their allowances would not be reduced and will be restored to the original value. |

 Example 2 A client with no LTA protection used 50% of their LTA by taking £156,250 PCLS and designating £468,750 in 2015 when the LTA was set at £1.25m.
-The “default” reduction in this instance would be: (£1.0731m x 50%) x 25% = £134,137.50 As this figure is less than the actual amount of PCLS received (£156,250), the client should not apply for a TTFAC.
-However, had the client crystallised 50% of their LTA in 2017 when the LTA was £1.0m, then they would have received £125,000 ((£1m x 50%) x 25%).
+The “default” reduction in this instance is: (£1.0731m x 50%) x 25% = £134,137.50 As this figure is less than the actual amount of PCLS received (£156,250), the client should not apply for a TTFAC.
+However, had the client crystallised 50% of their LTA in 2017 when the LTA was £1m, then they would have received £125,000 ((£1m x 50%) x 25%).
 This is less than the default reduction and so, in this case, they would benefit from a TTFAC. |

 Applying for a certificate and action required